An Exhibit That Explores the Magic of Animated Film

 Herbert is the founder of the Flying Foto Factory, an animation production studio in North Carolina.
 He specializes in 2D and 3D animation, motion control and stop motion photography and special venue production.

-Burns has also taught animation production, animation history, and live action production at Duke University.
+Burns has also taught animation production, animation history and live action production at Duke.
 He now lives in Taos, New Mexico.

-The 28-minute film can be viewed in the exhibit room, room 235 of the Rubenstein Art Gallery.
+The exhibit, including the 28-minute film along with the short “Roll ‘em Lola” can be viewed in the Gallery of the Rubenstein Art Center, room 235.
 It uses the character of Natty Bumppo, the fictional creation of James Fenimore Cooper’s Leatherstocking Tales, to critique 19th century cultural images of American innocence to show how they hide outcomes such as colonization, slavery and environmental degradation.
+The exhibit will run through November.

 Images from the film